Piedpiperz80/game_plan/game_design_document.md

 ## Hadleigh

 A small fishing village, expected to have fallen into chaos long ago.
 Home town of the vampire Corbin.

-# Game Design Document for Text-Based Adventure Game

-## Game World

-The game world is Erda, a world lost to time, where nightmares stalk the shadows and leviathans lurk the depths.
-The city of Estel is the last known bastion of civilization in Erda.
-The city is comprised predominantly of Human, Elf, and Half-Elves, with Halfling and Half-Orc citizens making up the minority.
-The Baron Franklin Fascetti rules Estel.

 ## Opening Sequence